KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMm-MinecraftServer by ItsMeBrille](https://github.com/ItsMeBrille/MMm-MinecraftServer)

+1. Repository name and main js file name is not the same.
-1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mmm-nest-cameras by michael5r](https://github.com/michael5r/mmm-nest-cameras)